jhund/filterrific/pages/action_controller_api.md

     #       in this filterrific instance.
     # This method also persists the params in the session and handles resetting
     # the filterrific params.
+    # In order for reset_filterrific to work, it's important that you add the
+    # `or return` bit after the call to `initialize_filterrific`.
+Otherwise the
+    # redirect will not work.
     @filterrific = initialize_filterrific(
       Student,
       params[:filterrific],